ibexa/documentation-developer/docs/guide/limitation_reference.md

 ## NewSectionLimitation

-A Limitation to specify if the User has access to (assigning) a given Section (to Content).
+A Limitation to specify if the User has access to (assigning) a given Section (to content).

 In the `section/assign` Policy you can combine this with `Section` Limitation to limit both from and to values.